Leah-Marian Jones was born in Cilgerran, West Wales and is a graduate of the Royal Northern College of Music and the

 She was a Company Principal at the Royal Opera House, Covent Garden for eight years where she sang over thirty roles including Tisbe in La Cenerentola, Dorabella in Così fan tutte, Maddalena in Rigoletto, Mercedes in Carmen, Annina in Der Rosenkavalier, Flosshilde in Das Rheingold and Götterdämmerung.

 Leah-Marian made her American debut as Junon in Platée in Berkeley, San Francisco, and has sung The young doctor in Palestrina at the Metropolitan Opera House, New York.
 In Europe she has sung Flosshilde in Götterdämmerung at the Chatelet, Paris conducted by Jeffrey Tate and Meg in Falstaff and Flora in La Traviata for Angers Nantes Opéra and Opéra de Rennes.

-Recent performances include Rossweisse in a concert performance of Act 3, Die Walkure as part of the 10th anniversary celebrations of the opening of the Wales Millennium Centre and Genevieve in Pelléas et Mélisande for Welsh National Opera and Jezibaba in Rusalka for Scottish Opera and Madame Rivers in a recording of Bellini's Adelson e Salvini with the BBC Symphony Orchestra for Opera Rara and in concert at the Barbican, London.
+Recent performances include Rossweisse in a concert performance of Act 3, Die Walkure as part of the 10th anniversary celebrations of the opening of the Wales Millennium Centre, Genevieve in Pelléas et Mélisande for Welsh National Opera and Jezibaba in Rusalka for Scottish Opera and Madame Rivers in a recording of Bellini's Adelson e Salvini with the BBC Symphony Orchestra for Opera Rara and in concert at the Barbican, London.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not to be reproduced or altered without permission.